 - Organic Taco Seasoning (Simply Organic brand is great!)
 You can also make your own taco seasoning

 - Dairy Free Cheese (you can use any brand you prefer, I used Miyoko’s Mozzarella)

-Taco salads are often enjoyed with packaged dressing such as ranch or chipotle but I opted to make my own simple healthy dressing using the following ingredients:
+What salad dressing goes on taco salad?
+Taco salads are often enjoyed with packaged creamy dressing such as ranch or chipotle but I opted to make my own salad with a simple healthy salad dressing using the following ingredients: